The Ladakh Buddhist Vihara Will Offer You A Tiny Slice Of Serenity At The Little Tibet Of Delhi

 It's very easy to miss this place, hidden behind the walls of a flyover by the side of a very busy road.
 The entry is akin to a small tunnel and it's almost impossible to imagine the Little Tibet locality that resides on the other side.
 Once you pass through the gate, the long line of shops become visible.
 The market is always crowded and the milieu makes you forget for a while that you're still in Delhi.
 A left turn from there takes you to the Buddha Vihara, which may not be comparable to the grand shrines in Dharmshala in terms of size and grandeur, but still offers ample glimpses of the Tibetan culture.

-The Ladakh Buddhist Vihara or the Buddhist Monastery is a brightly coloured building with a Giant Buddha statue inside it.
-Due to scarcity of space, the compound is not very big but it can still accommodate people who want to spend some solitary moments of peace.
-Colourful Tibetan prayer flags fluttering in the wind are visible even from a distance and they quickly announce that it's a completely different world which is not at all comparable to the one that surrounds it.
+The Ladakh Buddhist Vihara or the Buddhist Monastery is a brightly coloured building with a giant Buddha statue inside it.
+Due to the scarcity of space, the compound is not very big but it can still accommodate people who want to spend some solitary moments of peace.
+Colourful Tibetan prayer flags fluttering in the wind are visible even from a distance and they quickly announce that it's a completely different world that is not at all comparable to the one that surrounds it.

 Just outside the main building is a cabinet for traditional butter lamps and the compound is adorned with various Tibetan-style statues including one of Jawaharlal Nehru who is seen as a friend of the community as he was instrumental in setting up this place.
 Another prominent statue is that of Kushok Gyals Ras Bakula, an important religious as well as political figure for the community.
 The monastery walls are adorned with typical Tibetan 'Chakras' that can be rolled by the spiritual visitors.